craftcodiness/arduino-lights/README.md

 ### Running blemu

 The `blemu` simulator is included in this repository and can be used to simulate rendering to real hardware. `blemu` depends on `python-pygame` which requires `SDL`.
-Once you have installed those dependencies, simply run:
+Once you have installed those dependencies and this library, simply run:

 ```
-python blemu.py
+python -m arduino_lights.blemu
 ```

 from the `arduino_lights` folder to start the simulator.
 The simulator will dynamically allocate a `PTY` device that can be used by your `arduino-lights` scripts to send LED data to the simulator.
 The `PTY` address will be printed to the console when the simulator starts.